wustl-data/rooster-cogburn/docs/dataops/glossary.md

 ### Fetch vs pull

 `git fetch` downloads changes from a remote repository, but does not merge them into your active branch right away.
-It stores the updates from the remote locally in special remote branches that you can see with `git branch -r`. `git pull` is simply a shortcut for a `git fetch` followed by a `git merge` -- see [Pulling Updates](dev_env/pulling_updates).
+It stores the updates from the remote locally in special remote branches that you can see with `git branch -r`. `git pull` is simply a shortcut for a `git fetch` followed by a `git merge`.